JJBRT/advanced-java-tutorials/README.md

 * [how to make reflection fully work on JDK 16 and later](https://dev.to/jjbrt/how-to-make-reflection-fully-work-on-jdk-16-and-later-ihp)

-**Any instructions to make each project work are indicated in the possible README.md file inside it**
+**Any instructions to make each project work are indicated in the possible README.md file inside it**.